irJERAD/steph/content/failthehostage.md

 Before feeding terrorist
 Before my beautiful death

-Fail to trade an asset to them in exchange for a promise to what they do not own.
+Fail to trade an asset to them in exchange for a promise of what they do not own.